mnghiap/credit-card-approval-prediction/README.md

-# credit-card-approval-prediction
+# Credit card approval prediction

-The Kaggle challenge "Credit card approval prediction", conducted as a technical assignment in 3 hours.
+My solution to the Kaggle challenge (Credit card approval prediction)[https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction].
+This was conducted as a take-home assignment within a time limit of 3 hours as part of the application process for a major banking company in Germany.